-Depending on what your business is, you may only need to send out invoices to clients to get payment.
-Doing it the manual way (typing it out, saving it as a PDF, emailing it to the client, hoping they get it) is painful.
+Depending on what your business is, you may only need to send out invoices to clients to get paid.
+Doing it the manual way (typing it out, saving it as a PDF, email it to the client, hoping they get it) is painful.
 Believe me.
 I did it manually for years and hated every minute of it.

 Send Invoices in Seconds

 Instead, Quickbooks Self-Employed has a very simple and straightforward invoicing feature that enables you to send out an invoice in seconds from your phone.
 Not only that, it tracks if your client has viewed your invoice to help you determine whether you need to follow up with them.